IT-trials/IT-trials.github.io/_posts/2016-06-29-deploy-keyshot5.markdown

     C:\Program Files\ArtCAM 2015 R2\Keyshot\keyshot4.lic

-KeyShot will look here and not prompt user for input if a reg key points to the containing directory
+KeyShot will look here and not prompt user for input if a registry key points to the containing directory

     C:\Program Files\ArtCAM 2015 R2\Keyshot\